G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 1\.
 Enter the network name.

 2\. (optional) Turn on the <b>Use reserved IP</b> toggle if you want to assign a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-reserved-ip-address" target="_blank">reserved IP address</a> to the Virtual Machine.
+Select the desired IP from the list.

 3\. (optional) Turn on the <b>Use floating IP</b> toggle if you want to assign a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-floating-ip-address" target="_blank">floating IP address</a> and receive incoming connections to the VM.